Ełk: Early modern era

-Small Catechism in Polish In 1546 the first school for secondary education in Masuria was founded in the city, where Polish nobles from the Polish–Lithuanian Commonwealth, as well as Poles and Germans from Ducal Prussia were taught in Polish; the position of a Polish teacher remained in place until 1819.
+Small Catechism in Polish In 1546 a Polish school, the first school for secondary education in Masuria, was founded in the city, where apart from locals also Polish nobles from the Polish–Lithuanian Commonwealth were taught.
 Polish pastor, translator, publisher and co-creator of the literary Polish language, Hieronim Malecki, was the school's first rector.
-In the mid-16th century Lyck was one of the most thriving centers of Polish-language printing.
+In the mid-16th century Ełk was one of the most thriving centers of Polish-language printing.
+In 1600, the town's population was Polish, and almost all innkeepers had Polish surnames.
 In 1639 the King of Poland Władysław IV Vasa visited the town.
-It remained under Polish suzerainty until 1660.
+It remained under Polish suzerainty until 1657, when Poland renounced its feudal rights in the Treaty of Bromberg and the Hohenzollern dynasty of Brandenburg gained hereditary sovereignty in the Duchy.

 18th and 19th centuries

 In 1709-10, the plague claimed 1,300 victims.
 In 1831, 300 people, about 10 percent of the populace, died of the cholera, in 1837 another 80 and 333 in 1852.

-In 1825, Lyck was inhabited by 1,748 Germans and 1,394 Poles.
-At the beginning of the 19th century, a Polish-language school was organised in the city by Tymoteusz Gizewiusz In 1820, Fryderyk Tymoteusz Krieger became the superintendent of the school and actively defended the rights of local Poles to use the Polish language.
-Kireger also prepared Polish educational programs, in opposition to attempts at Germanization by Prussian authorities.
+At the beginning of the 19th century, a Polish-language teachers' college was organised in the city by Tymoteusz Gizewiusz.
+Until 1802, students of the local school spoke almost exclusively Polish.
+In 1813 the school was transformed into a German gymnasium.
+The position of a Polish teacher remained in place until 1819.
+In 1820, Fryderyk Tymoteusz Krieger became the superintendent of the school and actively defended the rights of local Poles to use the Polish language.
+Krieger also prepared Polish educational programs, in opposition to attempts at Germanization by Prussian authorities.
+He was the first pastor in Masuria to protest against the Germanization of Polish schools in the region.
+Prussian authorities launched investigations against him three times.
+Among the students of the local gymnasium was Gustaw Gizewiusz, a relative of Krieger, who became one of the best-known advocates against the Germanisation of Masuria.
+Polish people who had acquired knowledge of the German language, including children whose parents did not speak German, were officially classified as ethnic Germans by the authorities, and were denied the right to attend Polish church services.
+In 1825, according to the official statistics, Lyck was inhabited by 1,748 Germans and 1,394 Poles.

 In 1840, the German-language newspaper "Lycker gemeinnütziges Unterhaltungsblatt", later called "Lycker Zeitung", was founded.
-Between 1842 and 1845, a Masurian newspaper "Przyjaciel Ludu Łecki" (Łek's Friend of the People) was printed in the city, whose aim was to resist Germanisation and cultivate Polish folk traditions as well as educate the local rural population.
+Between 1842 and 1845, a Polish newspaper "Przyjaciel Ludu Łecki" (Łek's Friend of the People) was printed in the city, whose aim was to resist Germanisation and cultivate Polish folk traditions as well as educate the local rural population.